West Fraser Timber (NYSE:WFG) and UFP Industries (NASDAQ:UFPI) Head to Head Analysis

 |2.60

-West Fraser Timber presently has a consensus price target of $134.93, suggesting a potential upside of 84.84%.
-UFP Industries has a consensus price target of $91.80, suggesting a potential upside of 23.32%.
-Given West Fraser Timber’s stronger consensus rating and higher possible upside, equities analysts plainly believe West Fraser Timber is more favorable than UFP Industries.
+West Fraser Timber presently has a consensus target price of $134.93, indicating a potential upside of 85.02%.
+UFP Industries has a consensus target price of $91.80, indicating a potential upside of 22.16%.
+Given West Fraser Timber’s stronger consensus rating and higher probable upside, analysts clearly believe West Fraser Timber is more favorable than UFP Industries.

-71.2% of West Fraser Timber shares are owned by institutional investors.
-Comparatively, 81.7% of UFP Industries shares are owned by institutional investors.
-3.7% of UFP Industries shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Summary